-Training workshop in Vienna on dual-use and arms trade controls
+Training workshop in Vienna on dual-use and arms trade controls4 February 2016

 A range of international experts met in Vienna on 21-22 January 2016 to discuss how to practically strengthen the implementation and enforcement of trade controls for arms and dual-use items.
 Illicit arms flows are major stressors for fragile states, increasing both the risk of conflict onset and prolonging conflict duration.
 At a time when conflicts are becoming more complex and intractable, violent extremism is spreading and terrorist organisations are increasing their lethality and capability, it is crucially important to enforce efficient controls to prevent the spread or diversion of arms and dual-use items to conflict zones and unintended or proscribed end-users.